dart-lang/site-www/src/tools/pub/pubspec.md

 ---
-title: Pubspec Format
+title: The pubspec file
 ---

-Every [pub](/tools/pub) package needs some metadata so it can specify its [dependencies](/tools/pub/glossary#dependency).
+Every [pub package](/guides/packages) needs some metadata so it can specify its [dependencies](/tools/pub/glossary#dependency).
 Pub packages that are shared with others also need to provide some other information so users can discover them.
 All of this metadata goes in the package's _pubspec:_ a file named `pubspec.yaml` that's written in the [YAML](http://www.yaml.org/) language.

+{% comment %}
+PENDING: acknowledge the existence of pubspec.lock files.
+{% endcomment %}

 ## Supported fields